ganapetya/logoscat/README.md

 and persists state between turns outside the graph.
 So it’s LangGraph at the core—stateful, multi-node conversation workflows (init, extraction, drill, iteration, normal chat, safe fallback) with validated routing and one LLM call per turn where applicable.

+# Sgakti-game-engine (Beta)

+rust based engine for textual games and puzzles

 # Chrome Extension

 A separate Chrome extension connects to the Shakti backend.